 Severity in this case may or may not be severe, depending upon what the failure is.
-The manufacturer may have provided a manual workaround in the event of a bus network failure.
+The manufacturer may have provided a workaround in the event of a bus network failure.
+Vehicle operation is affected by the lack of operation of the TFPM.